Credential Risk Detection is available to organizations with Credential Protection.

 Security alerts and Dark Web Monitoring in Dashlane

 When you identify an employee or group with risky password practices, you can invite them to your Dashlane plan.
-With Dashlane, they can use the Password Generator to create strong, secure passwords and store their credentials safely in an encrypted vault.
+When active plan members have risky password practices, Dashlane lets them know how to use the Password Generator to create strong, secure passwords and store their credentials safely in an encrypted vault.

 Like other data stored in Dashlane, Credential Risk Detection data is protected by our patented zero-knowledge security architecture.